EduardPershyn/testCase2/README.md

-# Sample Hardhat Project
+# Test Case 2

 Critical Issues
-1) No check on argument array for joinPonzi(address[] calldata _afilliates). joinPonzi(address[] calldata _afilliates) can take arbitrary array value as long as its length is same as affiliates_ Thus anybody with enough ethers can become affiliate free of charge
+1) No check on argument array for joinPonzi(address[] calldata _afilliates).
+Can take arbitrary array value as long as its length is same as affiliates_ .
+Thus, anybody can become affiliate free of charge.
 2) Any affiliate with 10 ethers can become an owner and return spent ethers right afterward

 Medium Risk Findings